frankiesanjana/all-about-penguins/README.md

     - Verified that the navigation links shift so that they are stacked vertically under the heading on smaller screen sizes

 - Footer: the following steps repeated on all pages
-    - Verified that each social media link redirects correctly to the homepage of the relevant social media site
+    - Verified that each of the social media links for Instagram, Facebook and Twitter, redirects correctly to the homepage of the relevant social media site
     - Verified that on smaller screens below 750 pixels the footer does not remain fixed on the screen but appears only at the bottom of the content

 - Video: Gallery page only